 Virtually every sector of the economy – manufacturing, health, education, and national security – has a great demand for cybersecurity specialists.
 The Bureau of Labor Statistics (BLS) states, "Employment of information security analysts is projected to grow 28 percent from 2016 to 2026, much faster than the average for all occupations.
 Demand for information security analysts is expected to be very high, as these analysts will be needed to create innovative solutions to prevent hackers from stealing critical information or causing problems for computer networks."
 According to the BLS, "The median annual wage for information security analysts was $95,510 in May 2017."

-The admission requirements for the BSCyS are described here.
+Requirements for progression to the upper level for the BSCyS are described here.

 Total Credit Hours and Major Hours